xerolinux/XeroSite/docs/projects/cosmic-script.md

 Although I have added a sort of *Hardware Checker* that will make the script check for compatible hardware before it moves on.
 In case of incompatibility, it should notify and exit.
 Still need help with that, since I do not know if I did a good job or not lol.

+I also need to figure out what packages are missing from the **Arch Cosmic Group** that I would need to include in the script for a much better and problem free experience while it's being developed since it's just an **Alpha 1** meaning it's still missing a lot of features.

 ### Wrapping up

 That's it for now.
 If you would like to help out so we can bring it to the public, you are more than welcome to.
 Especially when it comes to the *Hardware Checker* part which requires a lot of testing that I cannot do due to limited hardware availability.
 You can find the code >> [**Here**](https://github.com/xerolinux/xero-plasma/blob/main/xero-cosmic.sh){:target="_blank"}.

-This thing can become something awesome !
+**Cosmic** is shaping up to be the DE that *might* break the current *Top 2* (KDE and Gnome) making it the *Top 3* DEs of all time.
+Who knows ?
+I wish the **System76** team all the best.

 Cheers !